-Banana Republic Factory Clearance Sale: extra 50% off
+Banana Republic Factory Clearance Sale: Extra 50% off

-Save on over 2,200 men's and women's clothing and accessories.
+Save on over 2,200 men's and women's clothing items and accessories.
 Shop Now at Banana Republic Factory

 - Shipping adds $7 or is free with orders of $50 or more (before the in-cart discounts, so you're actually getting free shipping with orders over $25.)